TaqBostan/react-flowchart-builder/README.md

 A lightweight component to design flowcharts.
+Check out the [demo](https://d5y3kk.csb.app/) for some examples.

 ## Usage